How To Develop Self Discipline?

 This is, of course, my absolute favorite step.
 You should be warned that this isn’t permission to eat that third slice of cake.
 That option is still most definitely off the table.

 A great example of this is when people set a goal to lose weight.
 After every 20 pounds (or whatever number) they allow themselves some sort of treat day.
-This could be a one hour massage or a new outfit.
+This could be a one hour massage, a big fat meal or a new outfit.
+This can motivate you to lose weight.

 The reward is something that should mean something to you.
 It could also be something that you don’t get to do very often.
 One of my favorite treats is turning off the alarm clock and refusing to get out of bed until absolutely necessary.